Skip to content

 Note

-When configuring the log collector, ensure that the Pipeline feature for logs is enabled to extract the time and status fields:
+When configuring the log collector, you need to enable the log Pipeline function to extract the time and status fields from the logs:

-• time: The generation time of the log.
-If the time field is not extracted or if parsing this field fails, the current system time will be used by default;
+• time: The time the log was generated.
+If the time field is not extracted or this field parsing fails, the current system time will be used by default;

 • status: The level of the log.
 If the status field is not extracted, stauts will default to unknown.